samvoisin/STA663_Final_Project/README.md

 Test the algorithm on the real-world examples in the orignal paper if possible.
 Try to find at least one other real-world data set not in the original paper and test it on that.
 Describe and interpret the results.

-### Comparative analysis with competing algorihtms
+### Comparative analysis with competing algorithms

 Find two other algorihtms that addresss a similar problem.
 Perform a comparison - for example, of accurary or speed.
 You can use native libraires of the other algorithms - you do not need to code them yourself.
 Comment on your observations.